thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-6/notes/section-6.md

 * `--build` flag on `docker compose up`
   * If you want to force docker to rebuild the image(s)
-  * By default, the image defined by the `build` key in the docker compose file will only be built once and cache it
+  * By default, the image defined by the `build` key in the docker compose file will only be built once and cache it unless it is removed
   * Useful if you make changes to the code
   * Example
     * `docker compose up --build`